CBET Token (CBET) Reaches Self Reported Market Capitalization of $87.77 Million

-CBET Token (CBET) traded flat against the dollar during the 1 day period ending at 11:00 AM ET on June 30th.
-During the last seven days, CBET Token has traded up 0% against the dollar.
-CBET Token has a market cap of $87.77 million and approximately $0.76 worth of CBET Token was traded on exchanges in the last 24 hours.
-One CBET Token token can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+CBET Token (CBET) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM E.T. on July 7th.
+CBET Token has a total market cap of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last day.
+During the last week, CBET Token has traded up 0% against the U.S. dollar.
+One CBET Token token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.